Mxn-ptr/simple_shell/README.md

 # Project Simple Shell

-> End of semester project of Holberton School
+This project is for the end of semester project of Holberton School.
+It's a reproduction of the Shell, the Linux command interpreter but in a simplified version.

+## How it works ?

+1. We have a prompt "$ ".
+2. The program waits for the user's command.
+3. The command is separated into string arrays with the space as delimiter.
+4. It searches if the command is a built-in.
+If yes, it executes it.
+Else it continues.
+5. It searches if the input of the user is the absolute path of the command.
+If yes, it executes.
+Else, it searches the absolute path and returns it.
+6. It executes the command.
+And restart to the step 1.

 ## Learning objectives

     - Who designed and implemented the original Unix operating system
     - Who wrote the first version of the UNIX shell
-    - Who invented the B programming language (the direct predecessor to the C pr	ogramming language)
+    - Who invented the B programming language (the direct predecessor to the C programming language)
     - Who is Ken Thompson
     - How does a shell work
     - What is a pid and a ppid